vegaprotocol/specs/protocol/0000-staking-and-delegation-overview.md

 - These fees are distributed to the general accounts of the validators and delegators in amounts calculated according to the [staking and delegation rewards]() scheme.

 ## Use of tokens for governance
-- Locked and staked token may be used as voting weight for governance proposals
+- Locked and staked token balances may be used as voting weight for governance proposals